-Biochemical Society Communication Competition - deadline 28 April
+Biochemical Society Communication Competition - EXTENDED DEADLINE 28 May

 Public Engagement - awards

 There are two categories; one for post-16 students (i.e. Key Stage 5) and another for higher education students (i.e. undergraduate and postgraduate).
 Entries can be written and video.
 Your entry must be bioscience themed and aimed at the general public.

 The winning entries will be published in the Society’s magazine, The Biochemist, and on the Society’s website.

 Winning entries also win a cash prize and the opportunity to be mentored by prize judges.

 Written articles should be no longer than 1,500 words.
 Entries will not be judged on any pictures included in the article, just the text.
 References must be included where appropriate.

 • Comprise original work of up to 1,500 words